 Shared houses and the Residential Property Tribunal

-In this section we look at the complicated rules which apply when more than one person shares a rented property.
-There is also an interview with Residential Property Chair John Murray which will help give you an insight into how the tribunal works.
+In this section you will learn about the complicated rules which apply when more than one person shares a rented property.
+There is also an a video of a talk by Residential Property Chair John Murray which will help give you an insight into how the tribunal works.

 An introduction to HMOs

-We will be running a separate course just on HMOs’, but this section explains what an HMO is and we discuss some of the most important features that you as a landlord will need to know.
+We will be running a separate course just on HMOs’, but here you will learn what an HMO is and find out some of the most important features that you as a landlord will need to know.
 And thats it!